arc3575/3D-Drone-Navigator/README.md

 For visible experimental effects (no enemies), use additive γ on floor_distance or an admissible tweak to h (add λ·|Δz| with λ ≤ hatch_cost).

 Use provided plotting snippets to visualize expansions vs floors/γ, or normalized “nodes saved”.

-License / Contribution
-Add your license of choice (e.g., MIT).

 PRs welcome for new map generators, enemy schedulers, or additional cost functions.